 Komoot app on Garmin Connect

-How you can connect your Garmin via the Garmin Connect app you can read here: Connecting via the Garmin Connect app
+To find out how you can connect your Garmin via the Garmin Connect app click here: Connecting via the Garmin Connect app

 Garmin Courses Sync Integration

-If your Garmin device does not have the technical requirements to use the komoot app, you can set up our Garmin Courses Sync integration instead, which allows komoot to transfer the last 50 Tours you planned with komoot to your Garmin device and your device will download them automatically.
+If your Garmin device does not have the technical requirements to use the komoot app, you can set up our Garmin Courses Sync integration instead, which allows komoot to transfer the last 50 Tours you planned with komoot to your Garmin device.
+Your device then downloads these automatically.

-How you can set up the Garmin Courses integration you can read here: Garmin Courses integration
+To find out how you can set up the Garmin Courses integration, click here: Garmin Courses integration

 Importing Tours as GPX files

-If this is not available for your Garmin device, you can export your komoot Tours as a GPX track and upload them to your Garmin.
-How this works you can read here: Importing GPX files to Garmin.
+If the above two options are not available on your Garmin device, you can export your komoot Tours as a GPX file and upload them to your Garmin.
+To find out how this works, click here: Importing GPX files to Garmin.